luisferreira32/lwl/README.md

 * Comments are for the weak, the code documents itself!
 * Pointers... will be a second thought.
 * If we have an if condition we can have an if not, what else?
+* We don't lie to ourselves, bools are, in fact, just 8-bit integers.

 ## Contribution

 Feel free to open issues, pull requests, and/or propose changes in the language.
 The RFCs (rules to follow coherently) should be... followed.

+## Roadmap

+- [ ] MVP (AST + syntax check + assembly)
+- [ ] Add concept of structs and arrays
+- [ ] Enable compiler plugins
+- [ ] Demo compiler plugin string to 8 bit integer array
+- [ ] Demo compiler plugin to decide integer type based on architecture to compile